 LCFMA19: 'Fashioned Worlds' presents School of Media & Communication Class of 2019

-Following the success of our MA Womenswear and Menswear catwalks, #LCFMA19 season continues with 'Fashioned Worlds'.
-Postgraduate students from the School of Media & Communication will be showcasing their final Masters projects at the Bargehouse at Oxo Tower Wharf, where creative talents in fashion media, communication and performance will take visitors on a journey through many worlds.
-Before the big opening on Friday 15 March, we chatted to some of the students to hear more about their projects, their motivations behind their work and how they found their time at LCF.
+Following the success of our MA Womenswear and MA Menswear catwalks, #LCFMA19 season continued with 'Fashioned Worlds'.
+Postgraduate students from the School of Media & Communication will be showcased their final Masters projects at the Bargehouse at Oxo Tower Wharf, where creative talents in fashion media, communication and performance took visitors on a journey through many worlds.
+Before the big opening on Friday 15 March 2019, we chatted to some of the students to hear more about their projects, their motivations behind their work and how they found their time at LCF.

 Mother of Water is a performance costume inspired by three Brazilian Folkloric female water entities: Yemanjá, mother of the sea; Oxum, mother of rivers and waterfalls; and Nanã, mother of mud and rain.
 The aim of this piece is to establish water as a symbol of fertility through its embodiment in the figure of the water woman.

 My inspiration began as a will to use water as a live element in my final costume — I have always been fascinated and called by the power that this natural element contains.
 I also wanted to discuss Brazilian folklore in my project, especially since I believe my culture has so much to give and is not shown to the world often enough.

 My time at LCF was the most intense and self-discovering year and a half of my life.
 I was allowed to experiment with my practice and I understood myself much more fully as a creator.
 I also got to meet incredible people from all over the world, who then became some of my best friends.